psi4/psi4/doc/sphinxman/source/sapt.rst

 difference between SAPT induction as calculated in the dimer-centered basis (i.e., each monomer sees the basis functions on both monomers) vs. the monomer-centered basis (i.e., each monomer utilizes only its own basis set).
-It is also possible to run a SAPT computation at any level using only the monomer-centered basis.
+It is also possible to run a closed-shell SAPT computation at any level using only the monomer-centered basis.
 To do this, simply add ``sapt_basis='monomer'`` to the energy function, such as ::

     energy('sapt2',sapt_basis='monomer')